 The marketing messages here must be used exactly as written below.
 Marketing copy that is related to Affirm financing must be distributed to all customers.
 Any alterations to the messaging must be approved by Affirm before it can be published.

-All applicable disclosures that are detailed below are required when they are associated with the following marketing messages.
+The disclosures below are required whenever Affirm marketing messages are present.
 Affirm must review and approve the format of any marketing material before it is published.
 Affirm’s final legal review is context-specific, so content and format are both important.

 Disclosures may appear on the creative asset itself, or within one click via a link on the creative titled "Learn More."
 Disclosures must be clear and conspicuous: